genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/getting-started.md

 The project is currently based on Angular 18.
 :::

-## Project Folder Structure and Main Elements
+## Project folder structure and main elements

-### `src/main.ts`
+### src/main.ts
-This is the main entry point of the application.
-It is responsible for bootstrapping the app by rendering the `app.module.ts` module into the DOM.
+This is the main entry point for the application.
+It bootstraps the app by rendering the **app.module.ts** module into the DOM.
 The file also registers [PBCs](../../../../server/packaged-business-capabilities/pbc-intro/) using `registerPBCs`

 ---

-### `src/pbc`
+### src/pbc
 This folder contains components that are responsible for enabling the insertion of slots within the application.

-These slots act as placeholders where content, provided by the registered Project Building Components ([PBCs](../../../../server/packaged-business-capabilities/pbc-intro/)), is dynamically rendered.
-The [PBCs](../../../../server/packaged-business-capabilities/pbc-intro/) are registered in the application through main.ts, ensuring that specific components can be inserted into the designated slots at runtime.
+These slots act as placeholders where content, provided by the registered Project Building Components ([PBCs](../../../../server/packaged-business-capabilities/pbc-intro/)), is rendered dynamically.
+The [PBCs](../../../../server/packaged-business-capabilities/pbc-intro/) are registered in the application through **main.ts**, ensuring that specific components can be inserted into the designated slots at runtime.

 ---

-### `src/app/share`
+### src/app/share
-The `share` folder holds shared resources and components that are used across the entire application.
-It includes components like `genesis-components.ts`, which registers Genesis framework components, and `foundation-login.ts`, which sets up the login-related functionality for the app.
+The **share** folder holds shared resources and components that are used across the entire application.

-#### Key Files:
+Key files are:

-- `genesis-components.ts`: Registers various Genesis components, including forms, layouts, and charts.
+- **genesis-components.ts**.
+This registers Genesis framework components, including forms, layouts, and charts.
-- `foundation-login.ts`: Configures the foundation-login microfrontend component responsible for handling authorization and integrates it with the routing system.
+- **foundation-login.ts**.
+This configures the foundation-login micro front-end component that handles authorisation and integrates it with the routing system.

 ---

-### `src/app/pages`
+### src/app/pages
 This folder contains the main pages of the application.
-Each page represents a different route or view, such as the `auth-login.component.ts`, which handles authentication-related flows.
+Each page represents a different route or view, such as the **auth-login.component.ts**, which handles authentication-related flows.

 ---

-### `src/app/components`
+### src/app/components
 This folder contains reusable UI components that are utilized throughout the app.
 Components in this folder are not tied to specific pages but are used as building blocks across multiple sections of the application.

 ## Routing

 In Angular, routing is essential for creating single-page applications with navigation capabilities.

-The routing configuration in `app/service/route.service.ts` manages and provides routes throughout the application.
-This file defines a `RouteService` service that combines routes from the main application and additional routes from PBC (Pluggable Bu
+The routing configuration in **app/service/route.service.ts** manages and provides routes throughout the application.
+This file defines a `RouteService` service that combines routes from the main application and additional routes from PBC (Pluggable Business Components).

-The `pbcRoutes` are dynamically generated by mapping over the routes provided by the PBC, extracting essential properties, and wrapping them in a `PBCContainer` component.
+The `pbcRoutes` are generated dynamically by mapping over the routes provided by the PBC, extracting essential properties, and wrapping them in a `PBCContainer` component.
 These routes are then combined with the main application's routes into a single `allRoutes` array.

 The `RoutesProvider` uses Angular's dependency injection to make these routes available to the rest of the application by providing them through the `RoutesService`.

-Additionally, the `RoutesService` is provided to easily access the routes within Angular components.
-This setup ensures seamless integration and accessibility of both main application routes and PBC routes throughout the application.
+Additionally, the `RoutesService` is provided to access the routes within Angular components.
+This ensures seamless integration and accessibility of both main application routes and PBC routes throughout the application.

-## Styling the Application
+## Styling the application

 ### Global styles:
 You can add global styles by modifying the main stylesheet located at `src/styles/styles.css`.
 This file contains styles that apply to the entire application.